danielLelescu/Temperature-IR_Fan/README.md

 <br><br>
 ### Overview
 Modular firmware system with an FSM for switching between modes and handling requests <br>
-Automatic mode (temperature-based, with variable reference temperature) and Manual mode (remote-based, speeds 1-9) <br>
-LCD Screen and Buzzer for visual and audio interfaces, Servo motor to simulate fan spin <br>
+Automatic mode (temperature-based, with variable reference temperature) and Manual mode (remote-based, speeds 1-9) <br> LCD Screen and Buzzer for visual and audio interfaces, Servo motor to simulate fan spin <br>
-University project required that 4 peripherals must be used, and for all code to be written in Assembly <br>
+EPFL project required 4 peripheral modules, and for all code to be written in Assembly ☑️ <br>

-### Hardware
+### Hardware ⚙️
 - Atmel STK300 AVR Development Board
 with ATMega128 Microcontroller<br>
 - DS18B20 1-Wire Digital Thermometer<br>